PLEASE REVIEW IT CAREFULLY.

 - Send announcements of new services or products you may be interested in

-Is your information safe?: Yes, we use a variety of safety measures to safeguard your information.
+Is your information safe?
+Yes, we use a variety of safety measures to protect your information.

 - Your personal information is protected as required by federal, state and local health care laws, including HIPA

 - Any and all transactions are processed through a gateway provider and your financial information is not stored on our servers